inrialearninglab/ai4t/docs/1-Mooc/to-conclude/7-0-2-ai-with-teachers.en.md

 ### Resources and Bibliography

 We hope you enjoy the reading.

-Here is the link:LINKLINKLINK please use the following password _AIwithTeachers_.
+Here is the link to the textbook: https://ai4t.eu/book/
+- sign in Name: chaireunescorelia@univ-nantes.fr
+- password: _12345_.